 Sanford R. Cardin—President

-As President of the Charles and Lynn Schusterman Philanthropic Network (SPN), Sanford R. (“Sandy”) Cardin is a member of a team of professionals who share responsibility for planning and implementing the full range of activities to advance the philanthropic mission and vision of the Schusterman family.
-SPN includes the Charles and Lynn Schusterman Family Foundation, Schusterman Foundation-Israel, ROI Community and REALITY.
+As President of the Charles and Lynn Schusterman Family Foundation, Sanford R. (“Sandy”) Cardin is a member of a team of professionals who share responsibility for planning and implementing the full range of activities to advance the global philanthropic mission and vision of the Schusterman family.

 Drawing upon more than 20 years of professional experience in the nonprofit sector, Sandy is a frequent presenter and panelist in global forums on topics related to catalytic grantmaking, innovative program-building, Jewish identity, young adult engagement, Israel and more.